 Free Delivery & Shipping: To help the current COVID situation, we are offering free delivery for all of Pittsburgh and many surrounding neighborhoods for orders of 2 bags or more ($30+).
 Otherwise, we share shipping and you pay $5 flat rate anywhere in the US.
 Shipping as always free anywhere in the US for orders of $45 or more.
-Local deliveries are made twice a week, so it will usually be between 1-4 days until you get your order or shipment.
-Thank you!!

 Chocolate, Brown Sugar, Caramel